SimpliCTea/udacity-projects/dog_breed_classifier/README.md

     - predicts the dog breed
     - deletes the image again (there is no point in saving the file permanently)
     - returns the prediction as JSON object

-- the prediction is displayed in the app; instructions on how to use it can also be found there
+The prediction is displayed in the app - instructions on how to use it can also be found there.

 ## Requirements